 The process to attain Greens Inspector accreditation is as follows:

-- Complete the online Greens Inspector Application Form
+- Complete the online Greens Inspector Course Registration

-- Undertake an on-green inspection and physical assessment with an accredited Greens Inspector.
+- Attend our workshop which includes completing an on-green inspection and physical assessment, with an accredited Greens Inspector.
 This will include completing a pro-forma report.

-- Complete a written test (found in the Information Kit).
+- Complete a written test at the conclusion of the workshop (found in the Information Kit).